A macro system for YAML files powered by Python. Intended for Sublime Text development.

 <tag handle> is the prefix you will use to invoke your macros.
 It must begin with an exclamation point.

-<macro definitions file> is the local path from this file to your macro file.
+<macro package> is path to your macro definitions file.
 You can use multiple macro definitions files; simply write two

 %TAG directives with different tag handles.

 You may invoke a macro anywhere in your YAML file a value is expected: